Policy Number: VI-4.00(A)

 - University Facilities are generally named after counties, municipalities, and bodies of water in the State of Maryland.
 Such Namings must be reviewed by the Facilities Naming Committee under the procedures indicated in V.B.1 of this Policy.

 - Facilities and Programs that are to be named for individuals should be named in honor of scholars and other distinguished individuals who are preeminent in their field of endeavor.
 University Facilities may also be named for foundations and corporations who by service, mission, scholarship, or major gift have made substantial contributions to the University, or to higher education in general.
-Programs may not be named for foundations and corporations.

 - Honorable public service;

-- Major positive contributions to society;
+- Significant positive contributions to society;

 - Known to the University community.